alloystorm/dvvr/README.md

 ## Introduction

-DanceXR is a universal character model viewer and motion player that supports PMX (MMD) & XNALara/XPS models and VMD/BVH motion formats.
-The main benefit of using DanceXR is that it allows almost any motion to be played on any model without requiring manual tweaking or bone adjustments.
+DanceXR is a versatile character model viewer and motion player that supports a range of model and motion formats including PMX (MMD) & XNALara/XPS models, as well as VMD/BVH motion formats.
+The most significant benefit of using DanceXR is its ability to play almost any motion on any model without requiring manual tweaking or bone adjustments.

-Both the model and the motion can be configured to support different standard poses, regardless of whether the motion was created for T-pose or A-pose models.
-There is always a configuration that allows it to play perfectly on any model of your choice.
-DanceXR also fixes many common bone structure issues on the fly to ensure maximum compatibility.
+One of the unique features of DanceXR is the ability to configure models and motions to support different standard poses.
+Whether the motion was created for T-pose or A-pose models, DanceXR ensures that it can be played perfectly on any model of your choice.
+It also fixes common bone structure issues on the fly to ensure maximum compatibility.

+In addition to character models and motions, DanceXR also supports loading stage models and props such as mirrors and interactable primitive objects.
+Users can adjust the environment, including weather effects and lighting configurations, to suit their preferences.
+Moreover, DanceXR offers sophisticated graphics settings that can be adjusted to optimize performance and visual quality.

-There are also plenty of built-in features for you to enjoy.
-For example, the models will breathe, blink their eyes, and even make eye contact with you like a real person.
-There are procedural motions for you to use, and many different adjustments for you to fine-tune and change the look of your model.
-New features are added every month.
+DanceXR also offers built-in features that enhance the realism of character models.
+Models will breathe, blink their eyes, and even make eye contact with you like a real person.
+Additionally, users can utilize procedural motions and make various adjustments to fine-tune and change the look of their models.
+With new features added every month, DanceXR offers an exciting and constantly evolving experience.

 ## [Where to download?](/pages/download)